Navigating Planar Topologies in Near-Optimal Space and Time: Succinct Data Structures

-Given a planar embedding of a connected planar graph $G$, the computation of a spanning tree $T$ of $G$ induces a spanning tree $T^*$ in the dual graph of $G$~\cite{Biggs1971}.
-The edges of $T^*$ correspond to the edges in the dual graph crossing edges in $G\setminus T$.
-Fig.~\ref{fig:primal-dual} shows a primal (thick continuous edges) and a dual (thick dashed edges) spanning trees for the planar graph of Fig.~\ref{fig:planar}.
-Lemma~\ref{lem:travis} states a key observation: a depth-first traversal of $T$ induces a depth-first traversal in $T^*$.
+Given a plane embedding of a connected planar graph $G$, the computation of a spanning tree $T$ of $G$ induces a spanning tree $T^*$ in the dual graph of $G$~\cite{Biggs1971}.
+The edges of $T^*$ correspond to the edges in the dual graph that cross edges in $G\setminus T$.
+Fig.~\ref{fig:primal-dual} shows a primal (thick continuous edges) and a dual (thick dashed edges) spanning trees for the plane embedding of Fig.~\ref{fig:planar}.
+Lemma~\ref{lem:travis} states that a depth-first traversal of $T$ induces a depth-first traversal in $T^*$.

-\begin{lemma}[{\cite{FFSGHN18}}] Consider any planar embedding of a planar graph $G$, any spanning tree $T$ of $G$ and the complementary spanning tree $T^*$ of the dual of $G$.
+\begin{lemma}[{\cite{FFSGHN18}}] Consider any plane embedding of a planar graph $G$, any spanning tree $T$ of $G$ and the complementary spanning tree $T^*$ of the dual $G^*$ of $G$.
 Suppose we perform a depth-first traversal of $T$ starting from any node on the outer face of $G$ and always process the edges incident to the node v we are visiting in counter-clockwise order.
 At the root, we arbitrarily choose an incidence of the outer face in the root and start from the last edge of the incidence in counterclockwise order; at any other node, we start from the edge immediately after the one to that node's parent.
 Then each edge not in $T$ corresponds to the next edge we cross in a depth-first traversal of $T^*$. \end{lemma}

 Here, an incidence of the outer face in the root means a place where the root and the outer face are in contact.
-For instance, in Fig.~\ref{fig:primal-dual}, the traversal can start at edge $(1,1)$, $(1,2)$, or $(1,8)$, taking node $1$ as the root of the spanning tree.
+For instance, in Fig.~\ref{fig:primal-dual}, the traversal can start at edge $(1,1)$, $(1,2)$, or $(1,9)$, taking node $1$ as the spanning tree root.